Prosecutors seeking new indictment for Hunter Biden before end of September

 Hunter Biden was charged in June with two misdemeanor crimes of failure to pay more than $100,000 in taxes from over $1.5 million in income in both 2017 and 2018.
 He had been expected to plead guilty in July, after he made an agreement with prosecutors, who were planning to recommend two years of probation.
 The case fell apart during the hearing after Noreika, who was appointed by President Donald Trump, raised multiple concerns about the specifics of the deal and her role in the proceedings.

-Attorneys for Hunter Biden did not immediately return messages seeking comment Wednesday.
+If prosecutors file a new gun possession charge, it could run into court challenges.
+A federal appeals court in Louisiana ruled against the ban on gun possession by drug users last month, citing a 2022 gun ruling from the U.S. Supreme Court.

+News of another indictment comes after U.S. Attorney General Merrick Garland named Weiss a special counsel, giving him broad authority to investigate and report out his findings and intensifying the investigation into the president’s son ahead of the 2024 election.

 The White House Counsel’s office referred questions to Hunter Biden’s personal attorneys.
-The Justice Department did not have immediate comment.